PRAYER SHIFT IN THE NEW TESTAMENT (Part 2)

 7 Therefore submit to God.
 Resist the devil and he will flee from you.

 Jesus Christ has already defeated and spoiled the devil and all the spiritual hosts of wickedness.
 His victory is your victory (1 Cor.
 15:57).
-The heaven is permanently opened to you and you can always receive answers to your prayers of faith.
+Heaven is permanently opened to you, and you can always receive answers to your prayers of faith.

-Therefore, arise today and begin to pray with the mindsets of a New Testament saint and you will be amazed at the wonderful results of your prayers of faith.
+Therefore, arise today and begin to pray with the mindsets of a New Testament saint, and you will be amazed at the beautiful results of your prayers of faith.

 Prayer: My Dear Lord Jesus, thank You for giving me total victory and unlimited authority over the devil and his works.
 Dear Holy Spirit, teach me daily how to appropriate the victory that Christ has won for me and how to exercise the authority He has given me in my daily prayer, in Jesus’ name.
 Amen.